-- 1 Blower operation is dependent on thermostat control system. - 2 Generally, blower operation is set at thermostat subbase fan switch.
-With fan switch in ON position, blower operates continuously on low speed.
-With fan switch in AUTO position, blower cycles with demand or runs continuously while heating or cooling circuit cycles. - 3 In all cases, blower and entire unit will be off when the system switch is in OFF position.
+- 1- Blower operation is dependent on thermostat control system. - 2- Generally, blower operation is set at thermostat subbase fan switch.
+With fan switch in ON position, blower operates continuously on heating speed.
+With fan switch in AUTO position, blower cycles with demand or runs continuously while heating or cooling circuit cycles. - 3- Depending on the type of indoor thermostat, blower and entire unit will be off when the system switch is in OFF position.